 Please leave a message stating the student's name, the reason for missing school, a phone number where you can be reached and a convenient time to call you.
 Unfortunately, failure to do so will lead to your child being absent without an excuse.
 Earlier written permission is both welcome and appreciated.
-Calls should be made as far in advance as is possible and can be left on the school's voice mail if necessary.
-If and student is not in Period 1 and the school has not been notified, then he will be considered absent and their parents or guardians will be called immediately.
+Calls should be made as far in advance as is possible and can be left on the school's voicemail if necessary.
+If a student is not in Period 1 and the school has not been notified, then he will be considered absent and their parents or guardians will receive a one-call.